mdekauwe/optimise_nitrogen_allocation/README.rst

 Key Reference
 =============
-1. Medlyn (1996) The Optimal Allocation of Nitrogen within the C3 Photsynthetic System at Elevated CO2.
-Australian Journal of Plant Physiology, 23, 593-603.
+1. Medlyn (1996) The Optimal Allocation of Nitrogen within the C3 Photsynthetic System at Elevated CO2. *Australian Journal of Plant Physiology*, **23**, 593-603.

 Contacts
 ========